NethServer/docs/developer-manual/en/nethserver-backup-data.rst

 The main command is ``/sbin/e-smith/backup-data`` which starts the backup process.
 The backup is composed of three parts:

 * *pre-backup-data* event: prepare the system and mount the destination share
 * */etc/e-smith/events/actions/backup-data-<program>* action: execute the backup.
-These actions must implement full/incremental logic.
+This actions must implement full/incremental logic.
 The backup is directly saved on the mounted share (or usb device).
 * *post-backup-data*: umount share and cleanup.
 Actions in this event can also implement retention policies (currently not implemented).